Dunedin’s Street Art

 Corner of Jetty Street and Princes Street -“Riding Dreams” by Pixel Pancho demonstrates a complex interweaving of the human form, flora, and metal to create the surreal image of a ‘not quite human’ boy riding a fantastical metal horse reflecting his fascination with 1950s robots.

-Corner of Princes Street and Jetty Street
+Corner of Princes Street and Jetty Streetdsc_0632

 Stafford Street – This piece is a world first collaboration by Pixel Pancho and Phlegm and presents the successful mixing of their own unique style creating a surreal battle between Pixel Pancho’s robots and Phlegm’s sloth-like creatures